This post may contain affiliate links. Please read our disclosure policy.

 If you do not have an Instant Pot add it to you list for Santa!
 If he needs some help ordering for I have a added a link HERE ;).
 You can always put these in the Crock Pot on low for 8 hours or high for 4 and get great results too!

-Easy Steps to Making Delicious Pressure Cooked Beef Tips in the Instant Pot
+How to Make Beef Tips in Instant Pot

 a closeup of chopped beef tips sautéing in the instant pot for this pressure cooker beef tips recipe